geomagpy/magpy/magpy/gui/README_gui.md

 lists and dictionaries in a very stringent format.
 There will be a number of examples provided in section [5](#5-application-recipies-for-geomagnetic-observatory-data-analysis) of this manual.

-The DI initialization parameter option is useful, if you want to use MagPy‘s DI input sheets, as you can change the layout here (Figure xx).
+The DI initialization parameter option is useful, if you want to use MagPy‘s DI input sheets (figure 3.4.1), as you can change the layout here.
 The text-edit provides the order of measurements as shown in the input sheet: MU (mire up), MD (mire down), EU (east up), WD (west up)… provide the current order.
 You can modify that for example by simply changing …, EU, WU, ... to …, WU, EU, ….
 Please leave the rest unchanged.
 If you are not using repeated measurements for each